Arduboy Course - Part IV: Collision Detection

 Since the function returns

-to do something when a collision is detected!So what’s an “Obstacle” for us?
+true or false, we can simply wrap it in an if to do something when a collision is detected!So what’s an “Obstacle” for us?
 It can be anything that we can collide with.
 So far we’re not preventing the collision, we’re just detecting the intersection.
 Let’s work on 2 things next: collecting a 🪙 coin and colliding with a 🔳 platform…

 Collecting a 🪙 Coin Obstacle